 7. Popsicle Stick Tractor

 This farm-themed craft requires only a few basic materials, and it’s simply adorable.
 It’s amazing how many things you can make using plain old popsicle sticks!
-(We made this one using rainbow colours!)
+(We made this one using rainbow colors!)

 Read the full tutorial: Popsicle Stick Tractor